Promise-Protocol/celo-credit/celo-credit-grant-proposal-promise.md

 Milestone | Activity Description
 --------- | --------------------
-1 | Fork celo core repo to test implementation of new signature schemes 2 | Test verification of signature scheme interaction on Celo fork for the new public keys.
+1 | Fork celo core repo to test implementation of new signature schemes 2 | Test verification of new signature scheme interaction on Celo fork for the new public keys.
-3 | Professor Ateniese Engagement for 2 months to advise project 4 | Implementation of Promise of Proxy Re-signature scheme using strong Private Key and Weak Private Keys 5 | Implementation of Promise Identity Public Key and Authorization Public keys for tracking transactions and authorizing receipt of payments.
+3 | Professor Ateniese Engagement for 2 months to advise project 4 | Implement the addition of Promise of Proxy Re-signature scheme using strong Private Key and Weak Private Keys 5 | Implement the addition of Promise Identity Public Key and Authorization Public keys for tracking transactions and authorizing receipt of payments.
 6 | Proxy re-signature key signatures as valid spend transaction signatures in Celo 7 | Successful test of spending funds from a Celo public key to another public key as the original signature with proxy re-signature key
 8 | Creation of Merkelized Asset Syntax Tree for storage of Celo Credit state